 As a founding member of the EU and host to a seat of the European Parliament in Strasbourg, France is an influential member of the EU and attaches a high priority to European integration.
-France last held the EU Presidency in the second half of 2008.
+France last held the EU presidency in the second half of 2008.

-The government, headed by the Prime Minister, determines and implements national policy.
-Alongside the President, the Prime Minister is also responsible for national defence.
-The Prime Minister and all other Ministers are appointed by the President, who also has the power to dismiss them.
+The government, headed by the prime minister, determines and implements national policy.
+Alongside the president, the prime minister is also responsible for national defence.
+The prime minister and all other ministers are appointed by the president, who also has the power to dismiss them.

-The national legislature, which may be dissolved by the President, is composed of two Houses: the Upper House or Senate (348 members who serve six year terms) and the Lower House or National Assembly (577 members).
+The national legislature, which may be dissolved by the president, is composed of two houses: the Upper House or Senate (348 members who serve six-year terms) and the Lower House or National Assembly (577 members).
 There is a clear separation of executive and legislative powers — ministers are not allowed to serve concurrently as parliamentarians.

 High level contact

 High level contact and visits are important in promoting cooperation and understanding between the two countries.
 Recent senior visits include: